anoopsarkar/compilers-class/hw2.md

 ### Copy over files to your repository

-Assuming you have set up your repository using the instruction in [HW1](hw1.html), clone your repository and enter that directory and copy over the decaflex files:
+Assuming you have set up your repository using the instruction in [HW1](hw1.html), clone your repository and enter that directory and copy over the decafast files:

     git clone git@csil-git1.cs.surrey.sfu.ca:your-group-name/your-repo-name.git
     cd your-repo-name/decafast